 (3) Laws and Regulations regarding the Prevention of Criminal Proceeds Transfer

 The Criminal Proceeds Transfer Prevention Act applies to the Company Group’s businesses.
-The Company Group financial results may be adversely affected if the Company Group fails to comply with the said act and is subject to guidance, advice, recommendation, or penalties by government agencies.
+The Company Group financial results may be adversely affected if the Company Group fails to comply with the said act and related laws and regulations and is subject to guidance, advice, recommendation, or penalties by government agencies.

-The Company Group continues to develop overseas group businesses to expand its business.
+The Company Group continues to develop overseas businesses to expand its business.
 The Company Group financial results may be adversely affected in the event of business fluctuations, political and social unrest, changes in laws and regulations, and significant changes in exchange rates in specific countries.
-In addition, because buying offices overseas are operated by overseas partners using the Company Group’s business name, in the event of negative information or reports related to buying offices operations of local partners, the Company Group financial results and financial position may be adversely affected by a decline in brand image.
+In addition, because partner buying offices for overseas expansion are operated using the Company Group’s business name, in the event of negative information or reports related to buying offices operations of local partners, the Company Group financial results may be adversely affected by a decline in brand image.

-The Company Group provides stock acquisition rights to the Company Group directors and employees as incentives.
-It has adopted the Restricted Stock Compensation Plan and provides shares whose transfer is restricted to the Company Group directors and employees under this program.
+The Company Group provides share acquisition rights and restricted stock compensation to the Company Group directors and employees as incentives.
 While the Company Group is considering using these programs in the future as well, the exercise of stock options or the issue of transfer-restricted shares may cause the dilution of shares.

-7. Risks Related to New Businesses, Corporate Acquisitions, and Investments
+9. Risks Related to Corporate Acquisitions, New Investments, and New Businesses